vmware-archive/tanzu-tuesdays/content/advocate/paulczar.md

 {{< youtube oYcGzEo15n4 >}}

-#### Hacking Helm

-Helm is the best way to build, package, and run Kubernetes manifests.
-However it has been considered by some as a fairly insecure way to deploy software, mostly due to its server component Tiller.
-Let’s put that to the test and hack (and then protect from those hacks) Helm.

-{{< youtube QL-OztkJ4V8 >}}

 ## What can he do for you ?

-Paul can talk to you on the following topics, both from VMware Product, and Opensource/Community perspectives:
+Paul can speak or host workshops on the following topics, both from VMware Product, and Opensource/Community perspectives:

 * Kubernetes
 * Helm